Severity: 1st worst

 Aftermath: Permanent ecosystem reorganization; low O2 for >106 years

-There’s good reason why the End-Permian extinction is referred to as “The Great Dying”; 95% of all marine families, 53% of all marine families, 84% of marine genera, and 70% of known land species went extinct,
+There’s good reason why the End-Permian extinction is referred to as “The Great Dying”; 95% of all species, 53% of all marine families, 84% of marine genera, and 70% of known land species went extinct,

 The extinction likely occurred in three stages: